-Looking to explore Warsaw’s cultural scene but not sure where to begin?
-The city boasts dozens of fantastic museums – everything from traditional art galleries showcasing famous painters to modern interactive spaces where you can get hands-on with the exhibits.
+Planning a cultural route around Warsaw but not sure where to start?
+The capital has dozens of excellent museums – from classical galleries with paintings by famous artists to modern interactive spaces where you can touch the exhibits.

-Want to discover more about Warsaw?
-Take a look at our city guides for 1- and 2-day visits, plus our rating of the best tours around the capital.
+And if you want to learn more about Warsaw, take a look at our city guides for one and two days, as well as our ranking of the most interesting tours in the capital.

 1. Muzeum Narodowe

-Most people start their visit to Warsaw’s National Museum at the Faras Gallery, home to Europe’s largest collection of Nubian Christian art.
+A first introduction to Warsaw’s National Museum often begins with the Faras Gallery – home to the largest collection of Nubian Christian art in Europe.

-The museum spans five floors of a modernist building, designed by Tadeusz Tołwiński back in 1938.
-You’ll find ancient papyri and statues in the Egyptian hall, while the medieval section features impressive altarpieces and religious paintings from Central Europe.
+The exhibitions span five floors of a modernist building designed by Tadeusz Tołwiński in 1938.
+In the Egyptian gallery, you can see ancient papyri and statues, while the medieval art collection includes altarpieces and religious paintings from Central Europe.

-The Polish art section showcases 20th-century works by Matejko, Wyspiański, Boznańska, and Kossak, while the Eastern art gallery features pieces from China, Japan, and India.
+Twentieth-century Polish art is represented by works by Matejko, Wyspiański, Boznańska, and Kossak.
+The Gallery of Oriental Art features pieces from China, Japan, and India.

-Beyond the main building on Jerusalem Avenue, you can check out four other branches: the Poster Museum in Wilanów, the Sculpture Museum in Królikarnia, the Museum of Interiors in Otwock, and the Museum in Nieborów.
+In addition to the main building on Jerozolimskie Avenue, there are four branches: the Poster Museum in Wilanów, the Sculpture Museum at Królikarnia, the Interiors Museum in Otwock, and the Museum in Nieborów.

 2. Muzeum Powstania Warszawskiego

-On the first floor, you’ll see working 1940s printing presses churning out copies of wartime newspapers and leaflets.
-As you walk along granite cobblestones among the ruins, sounds, lighting, and multimedia displays bring wartime Warsaw to life.
+On the ground floor, vintage 1940s printing presses produce copies of historical newspapers and leaflets from the period.
+Visitors walk along granite cobblestones among the ruins, immersed in the atmosphere of wartime Warsaw through sound, light, and multimedia installations.

-The heart of the museum is a steel monument running through all floors, playing heartbeat sounds that represent the city’s pulse in 1944.
-The elevator to the second floor displays a collection of resistance armbands.
+At the center of the exhibition is a steel monument running through every floor.
+You can hear a heartbeat coming from inside it – a symbol of the city’s life in 1944.
+In the elevator leading to the second floor, there is also a collection of insurgent armbands.

-Outside in Freedom Park, you’ll find the Wall of Remembrance listing 11,000 fallen fighters and the 200-kilogram “Monter” bell.
+In Freedom Park, there is a Wall of Remembrance bearing the names of 11,000 fallen insurgents, as well as the 200-kilogram “Monter” bell.

 3. Centrum Nauki Kopernik